spiral/docs/orm/relations.md

 > No foreign keys are created for BELONGS_TO_MORPHED relation.

-Now we can operate with our model same way as in case with BELONG_TO relation:
+WE can operate with our model same way as in case with BELONG_TO relation:

 ```php
 $photo = new Photo();